OzymandiasTheGreat/libfvad-wasm/README.md

 // which is incompatible with this library static VAD.floatTo16BitPCM(buffer: Float32Array): Int16Array;

-// Single frame processing, used internally.
-Not very useful on it's own VAD.processFrame(frame: Int16Array): VADEvent;
+// Single frame processing used internally.
+Not very useful on its own VAD.processFrame(frame: Int16Array): VADEvent;

 // Buffer processing, larger buffers return more accurate results VAD.processBuffer(buffer: Buffer | ArrayBufferView): VADEvent;

 // Free the resources used by this instance.
-Instance is not usable afterwards VAD.destroy(): void;
+The instance is not usable afterward VAD.destroy(): void;
 ```

-You can also find the C api as exported by `dist/libfvad.wasm` in `include/fvad.h`.
+You can also find the C API as exported by `dist/libfvad.wasm` in `include/fvad.h`.